nicfontaine/resume/readme.md

 In charge of all visual development and programming including image & HTML5 ad creation, refining site performance with A/B testing and heatmap/behaviour analysis, and technical SEO auditing.

 Extensive experience in Wordpress with close to 100 websites for 40+ real estate communities from around the country involving site speed recommendations, behaviour flow research, tracking code implementation, site updates, and sitemaps.
 Work within diverse brand guidelines to design sites and landing pages for lead generation, complementary ads (based on Adwords PPC text-ad performance), and responsive email newsletters.

+Managed apprenticeship of Junior Dev in getting up to speed with our clients’ personnel and products, technology suite, and industry trade-secrets & best practices in preparation to succeed my position.

 **Freelance**